tristanlatr/sphinx/doc/faq.rst

    There's a third-party extension providing an `api role`_ which refers to Epydoc's API docs for a given identifier.

+Pydoctor
+   `pydoctor <https://github.com/twisted/pydoctor>`_ is an API documentation generator primarily written to replace Epydoc for the purposes of the Twisted project.
+   It is compatible with `intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`_ and can integrate to your Sphinx build.

 Doxygen
    Michael Jones is developing a reST/Sphinx bridge to doxygen called `breathe
    <https://github.com/michaeljones/breathe/tree/master>`_.